The short version for THOSE lazy to read long articles

-Leg lunges activates the muscles that are utilized for leg presses, you should, however, bend your legs to an angle of 90 degrees and your thigh should be in the same angle as the floor.
+Leg lunges activate the muscles that are utilized for leg presses.
+You should, however, bend your legs at an angle of 90 degrees, and your thigh should be at the same angle as the floor.

-Furthermore, your trail leg is needed to extend 180 degrees if possible.
+Furthermore, your trail leg needs to extend 180 degrees if possible.

 When you are executing a lunge position, you should be sure that you won’t lean forward so that your knees won’t extend past your foot.

 If you are to stand, drive your foot downwards and extend your bended knees.